JasonGlazer/pyExpandObjects/documents/NFP-HVACTemplateAndExpandObjectsWithEpJSON.md

 ## Approach ##

 The process for delivering this product will be different in order to better align with Python best practices, and provide greater flexibility.
-First, object validation will be built into the core of the program.
-Second, the various existing templates will be structured as objects which will allow for natural hierarchies and common attributes to be built in and shared.
+First, validation methods will be incorporated to ensure valid files are read and created.
+Second, an HVACTemplate class will be created in Python which will keep data attributes and methods together in a central location as well as provide the option of using inheritance with other classes.
 Third, a process will be created which translates epJSON files with HVACTemplate objects to epJSON files with only regular objects.
 Finally, a rigorous set of tests will created which verify the functionality and robustness of the program.
-With these proposed changes, the ExpandObjects tool will be able to operate in the EnergyPlus file pre-processing pipeline by reading and writing epJSON files.
+With these proposed changes, the ExpandObjects tool will be able to operate in the EnergyPlus file pre-processing pipeline by reading and writing valid epJSON files.

 ## Testing/Validation/Data Sources ##

-A duplicated set of HVACTemplate-*.idf in epJSON format will be created and used as the source files for testing.
+A subset of HVACTemplate-*.idf files will be created in epJSON format and used as the source files for testing.

 ## Auxiliary Programs Reference Documentation ##